Dunklas/ef-core-learning/README.md

 For Mac or Windows you should be able to use the `dotnet dev-certs https` command:
  - `dotnet dev-certs https -ep ${HOME}/.aspnet/https/aspnetapp.pfx`
  - `dotnet dev-certs https --trust`

+## Make db schema changes
+1. Make desired changes to models or db context
+2. Run `dotnet ef migrations add NameOfMyMigration`
+3. Run `dotnet ef database update`

+Note that you must have Entity Framework CLI Tools installed for this.